dustin-py/dustin-py.github.io/_posts/2020-06-23-myfirstpost.md

 ---
 ## The human brain, what a marvel, it named itself......
 Stop and take that in for a moment.
 Ok, now that we've gotten that exesticial wonder out of the way, we can get started.

-When you list "The Big Five", the style changes after Emotional Stability.
-So "Extraversion: Extraverted traits, Emotional Stability: Emotionally Stable traits" then "Agreeableness: Agreeable individuals.
-Agreeable traits, and so on..."
-I like the second style, it shows how the traits listed shows in the individual.

-> ### We as humans with these magnificent blobs of wrikly gak in our heads, each have a personality that stem from a combination of base personality traits, we will call these traits "The Big Five";
+### We as humans with these magnificent blobs of wrikly gak in our heads, each have a personality that stem from a combination of base personality traits, we will call these traits "The Big Five";
 - **The Big Five**
   1. **Extraversion**
     * Extraverted Individuales gain their energy from social interaction.
-      * Traits: energetic, talkative, and assertive.
+    > Traits: energetic, talkative, and assertive.
     * Introverted Indeviduales are on the opposite side of the spectrum, intoverts gain their energy in isolation.
-      * Traits: quiet, withheld , and thoughtful individual.
+    > Traits: quiet, withheld , and thoughtful individual.

   1. **Emotional Stability**
     - *Inividuals that are emotionaly stable.
 Traits include being moody and tense.*

   1. **Agreeableness**
     - *These individuals are friendly, cooperative, and compassionate.
 Traits include being kind, affectionate, and sympathetic.*

   1. **Conscientiousness**
     - *Persons wishing to do what is right, especially to do one's work or duty well and thoroughly.
 Traits include being organized, methodic, and thorough.*

   1. **Openness**
     - *People who like to learn new things and enjoy new experiences.
 Traits like being insightful and imaginative and having a wide variety of interests.*